vblanco20-1/vulkan-guide/docs/chapter-2/pipeline_walkthrough.md

 		vkinit::pipeline_shader_stage_create_info(VK_SHADER_STAGE_FRAGMENT_BIT, triangleFragShader));

 	//vertex input controls how to read vertices from vertex buffers.
-We arent using it yet pipelineBuilder._vertexInputInfo = vkinit::vertex_input_state_create_info();
+We aren't using it yet pipelineBuilder._vertexInputInfo = vkinit::vertex_input_state_create_info();

 	//input assembly is the configuration for drawing triangle lists, strips, or individual points.